 The interiors are diverse in textures and forms.
 Architectural geometry plays an important role, both as a design statement and as a backdrop to the well-selected furniture and expertly curated art pieces.
 It’s a balancing act between the monumental and the informal, the lofty and the cosy—with emphasis on human comfort.

 The ground floor makes the case.
 In the lobby, the cavernous space is furnished with long sofas and desks reminiscent of marble monoliths, which echo the monumental photographs of Rodin sculptures by Jean-Pierre Porcher.
 Above them, huge cubic lampshades transform the ceiling into a work of contemporary art.
 Yet the space is also welcoming, with soft pouffes and art books turning it into a quasi-residential lounge.

 The lobby leads to a dining courtyard at the heart of the hotel.
-It’s a soothing natural shelter in urban environment, with plants forming protective canopy, above parasols and comfortable garden furniture with white cushions.
+It’s a soothing natural shelter in an urban environment, with plants forming the protective canopy, above parasols and comfortable garden furniture with white cushions.

 Behind the courtyard, conceived as its natural extension, is the lounge bar—a space full of personality, with an atmosphere of a loft studio.
 Eclectic and never dull, its furnishings include green and black sofas, pierced steel screens… and a virtual video fireplace.

 Living Differently in Paris